 The tragic collision comes as an advocacy group has been pushing to limit accidents between cars and wild animals on the 18-mile section of I-25 known as “The Gap.”
 The stretch of road from Castle Rock to Monument is popular for motorists but is also frequented by a wide range of wildlife like deer, sheep, wild turkeys, coyotes, bears, and mountain lions.

 The Gap saw 125 car accidents involving animals from 2018 to 2020, according to The Colorado Sun.
 That includes 76 crashes involving deer, as well as 15 with bears, 10 with mountain lions, and four with hawks, among other species.

 Advocates want to create a number of underpasses for underpasses for wildlife to cross and a system of fencing and escape routes to keep wayward animals off the road.

-Money Damages for Car Accident Injuries
+Compensation for Denver Car Accident Injuries

 Anyone who is injured in a car accident in Colorado has the right to seek compensation from those responsible for the crash, whether it is a negligent driver, the manufacturer of a defective vehicle or a construction crew that leaves a road in hazardous condition.

 The money damages (often called compensation) available in these cases include compensation for medical bills, property damage, missed wages and any impact of the injury on long-term earning capacity.
 Additional compensation may also be available for pain, suffering and emotional distress.

 In the tragic situation in which a person dies in an auto accident in Colorado, certain family members can also seek compensation for wrongful death.
 No amount of money will ever bring back your loved one, but compensation can ease the financial stress that often comes with losing a family member.

 Speak with a Denver Accident Attorney Today – The Consultation is Free